 Interview advice from a publishing guru

 Have a publishing interview coming up but have no clue what to expect?
-We caught up with our former Harlequin UK intern – turned Head of Zeus Commissioning Editor, Rhea Kurien, to ask her about her top tips for acing those interview questions…
+We caught up with our former Harlequin UK intern – turned Head of Zeus Commissioning Editor, and now the Editorial Director for Orion Books, Rhea Kurien, to ask her about her top tips for acing those interview questions…

 1. Tell me a little about yourself and your experience to date.